ABOUT THE TRUST

 Greencuisine Trust is a food education charity

-Greencuisine Trust through inspiring projects, courses and consultancy explores rethinking our relationship with food and encourages ways of growing and eating that nourish people without harming the environment.
+Greencuisine Trust through inspiring projects, courses and consultancy explores our relationship with food and encourages ways of growing and eating that nourish people without harming the environment.

 Every day we make decisions about the food we eat, these choices shape our world, they influence our individual health as well as millions of other people in the world and the health of the planet.